 Prerequisites

-Before you can link items between Workfront and Jira, you must
+Before you can link items between Workfront and Jira, you must do the following:

-As a Workfront administrator, you can define triggers that can automatically create an issue in Jira every time certain conditions are met on a task or an issue in Workfront.
+As a Workfront administrator, you can define triggers that will automatically create an issue in Jira every time certain conditions are met on a task or an issue in Workfront.
 The Workfront and Jira items become linked.

 After you have completed the configuration of Workfront for Jira, when an item is either created or updated in Workfront to match your triggers, a new item is automatically created in Jira.